wilfred05777/inventory-app/README.md

 -  struggling how they come together
 -  note: you need to expose yourself regularly on daily basis understanding concepts of HTML and CSS.

+` Feb.
+3, 2025 - Mondy`
+-- Tailwind learning: about adding a left side margin on medium screen

+-- To add left side spacing specifically for medium screens (md) in Tailwind CSS, use the class md:ml-<number> where <number> represents the desired spacing value from Tailwind's spacing scale; for example, md:ml-4 would add a medium left margin only when the screen size is medium and above.